Adaptive-Solver Framework for Dynamic Strategy Selection in Large Language Model Reasoning: The Adaptive-Solver Framework

 \subsection{Evaluation Module}

-The \textit{evaluation} module aims to evaluate whether the current solver is sufficient to resolve the problem, and decide when to adapt the solver.
-Our framework exhibits strong flexibility, capable of supporting different types of implementations for the \textit{evaluation} module, including internal evaluation and external evaluation.
-Internal evaluation involves the language model itself reflecting upon or assessing the solution.
-However, this method relies heavily on the self-evaluation ability of the LLM.
-External evaluation involves evaluating the solution or the answer using external models, tools, or metrics.
-This paper adopts a self-consistency-based metric to evaluate the answer. ~\citep{SC} found that the \textit{consistency} (in terms of \% of decodes agreeing with the final aggregated answer) is highly correlated with accuracy.
+The \textit{evaluation} module determines whether the current solver is sufficient for the problem and decides when to trigger adaptation.
+The study of self-consistency method \citep{SC} reveals a robust positive correlation between \textit{consistency} (measured by the proportion of the most frequent answer) and accuracy.
 This enables us to leverage \textit{consistency} to estimate the likelihood of the current answer being correct and reflect the confidence of model prediction.
-Therefore, in our implementation of the proposed framework, each solver samples $N$ diverse solutions during a single solving round and then the metric \textit{consistency} is calculated.
-If the \textit{consistency} (i.e., \# of the most consistent answer / $N$) reaches a predefined threshold $\theta$, the solving process terminates.
-This paper, unless otherwise specified, sets $N$ to 3 and the threshold to 1.
+Therefore, in our implementation of the proposed framework, each solver generates $s$ diverse solutions during a solving round, and the \textit{consistency} metric is computed.
+If the \textit{consistency} (i.e., number of the most frequent answer / $s$) reaches a predefined threshold $\theta$, the solving process terminates.
+To maintain consistent rigor in evaluation, we set up distinct thresholds for different sample sizes.